See what's new and check out our gluten free options!

 Enjoy dinner with the family or in groups.
 We have a casual main dining room and an intimate fireplace dining room.

 One of the coolest spots in the White Mountains.
 Lean up to the granite bar or settle in at a high top table surrounded by exquisitely crafted stone and woodwork.
 Watch your favorite sports on several large screen HD TVs and dance the night away to live music on select nights.

 Ahhh… dining with a view!
 The only thing better than great food, great drinks and great friends is enjoying them all in the fresh mountain air with views of Mt Washington.
 Enjoy the spectacular light show put on by the setting sun as it sinks behind the Moat Mountains and Cathedral Ledge. (open in-season)

 McGrath’s knows how to party!

-Dance to the region’s hottest music acts every Thursday and on Saturdays during ski season.
+Dance to the region’s hottest music acts every Thursday and on Meister Wednesdays during ski season.

 Is it a holiday?
 Then there’s a party at McGrath’s!
 McGrath’s is famous for its Halloween, Thanksgiving and of course St Patricks Day bashes.
 Pajama parties, toga parties and more!

 The Mt Washington Valley is filled with ski resorts, hiking trails, rivers, lakes and summer attractions.
 Play hard, then eat hardy!
 McGrath’s Tavern is near Story Land, Attitash, Cranmore, Mt Washington Auto Road, Settlers Green outlet shopping and much more.
 We’re perfect for families.
 And we’re easy to get to — just North of North Conway Village!
 Many families waiting in the long line of traffic heading into town after a day of skiing or attractions stop at McGrath’s to see what we’re all about.
 They always leave with a smile on their faces and many come back each night of their vacation.